phoenixframework/phoenix/G_channels.md

 - Resending Client Messages

-Channel clients queue outgoing messages into a `PushBuffer`, and send them to server when there is a connection.
+Channel clients queue outgoing messages into a `PushBuffer`, and send them to the server when there is a connection.
 If no connection is available, the client holds on to the messages until it can establish a new connection.
 With no connection, the client will hold the messages in memory until it establishes a connection, or until it receives a `timeout` event.
 The default timeout is set to 5000 milliseconds.
 The client won't persist the messages in the browser's local storage, so if the browser tab closes, the messages will be gone.

 - Resending Server Messages